Support Campus Kitchen

 Campus Kitchen Simmers through Academic Breaks!

 Volunteers are needed to package and deliver meals during academic breaks.
-Packaging takes place from 11:30am to 1:30pm on Wednesdays.
+Packaging takes place from 1:30-4 pm on Wednesdays.
 There is also an opportunity to assist with delivery, food recovery and facilities management.
 Volunteer slots will be filled on a first-come, first-serve basis.
 Want to sign up or need more information?
 Call 507-389-6076.
-Keep in mind, our ability to take volunteers is reduced due to the pandemic, and may change based on the University Pandemic Status (We can take volunteers in Code Yellow and Green but no others.)

 Drivers for a Shift